Database, Tables, Views, and Indexes

 To use this statement, you must have the DELETE privilege for the table.

-For more information and examples for using DELETE, see Remove Records from an Ocient System.
+For details and examples, see Remove Records from an Ocient System.

 DELETE actions cannot be undone.

-If a DELETE operation fails during execution, the data rolls back to its original state.
+If a DELETE operation fails during execution, the database rolls back the changes and returns to its original state.

 Syntax